arnoudb/frostybot/INSTALLATION.md

 *Note:* This procedure assumes you are using Ubuntu Linux.
 If you are using a different distribution, the commands may differ.

 You have a choice of two simple ways to download FrostyBot.
 You can either use git or you can download and unzip the zip file.
 Both procedures are provided.
+We also have an installation script that will detect if you have git or unzip installed and use the available command to automatically install Frostybot.

-### Install Using Git
+### Automatic Install Using Install Script

+* Change to web servers root directory (/var/www/html on Ubuntu).
+Replace /var/www/html with your web servers root directory if it's different:

+      cd /var/www/html

+  *NOTE:* Do not create the frostybot subdirectory, it will be automtically created by the install script

+* Download and run the install script

+      wget -4 https://tinyurl.com/frostybot-installer -O install.sh && chmod 777 install.sh && ./install.sh

+### Manual Installation

+If for some reason the install script does not work for you, you can instead manually install Frostybot using Git or Unzip.
+Both procedures are provided below:

+**Manual Install Using Git**

 * Firstly, ensure that you have the git program installed